ramneekkaur05/Mood_based_Yoga_Prediction_System/README.md

-# Mood-Based Session Recommendation System
+# Mood-Based Yoga Recommendation System

 A personalized yoga session recommendation system powered by sentiment analysis to tailor yoga poses based on the user's emotional state.